-Gather your pals and roll out the rugs – here are some top picnic spots across the Gold Coast
+Gather your pals and roll out the rugs – here are some of the top picnic spots across the Gold Coast

 There’s a reason people flock to Burleigh Heads – it’s breathtakingly beautiful and provides the perfect backdrop to roll out a rug and while the day away with a portable grazing platter and excellent company.
-The only real downside is that everyone on the coast has the same idea so it can be hard to find some space to spread out and with social distancing at the forefront of life in 2020, we thought we’d take a look at a few alternatives that are a little more off-the-beaten track.
+The only real downside is that everyone on the coast has the same idea, so it can be hard to find some space to spread out.
+We thought we’d take a look at a few alternatives that are a little more off-the-beaten track for your weekend explorations.
 Here are some sensational picnic spots (that aren’t Burleigh Hill) that are worth a look.

 Lions Park, Tallebudgera

 Why it’s perfect: Not only is it pretty as a picture but you can park your car right on the edge of the picnic area so you don’t have to schlep all of your stuff – hurrah!
 There is a huge shady grassy area to roll out a rug as well as a (very) basic playground, but it’s the creek and rope swing that will have little people (and big people) entertained for hours.

 Why it’s perfect: It looks like it could be a scene from Jurassic Park, just replace the pterodactyls with much less sinister paragliders soaring around.
 The awe-inspiring lookout offers insatiable views of the mountain ranges bordering Queensland and New South Wales, and provides the perfect place for a picnic on top of the world.
 Plus, there are public toilets and barbecues if you prefer to stay for an all-day affair.